Finite element simulation of the liquid-liquid transition to metallic hydrogen: Conclusion

 We have presented a complete FEA of the liquid-liquid phase transition to LMH, also known as the PPT, using a simulation program that we have developed to include the many subtle conditions in the experimental study at static pressures and high temperatures in a DAC.
 We calculated heating curves for a number of conditions and were able to find plateaus.
 To simulate reasonable plateaus comparable to those observed in experiment it was necessary to use a substantially larger value of the latent heat than has been calculated for this many-body system.
 We discussed a more complicated multi-step process that may possibly explain this discrepancy and may lead to new, as of yet unexplored physics.

 Optical transmittance and reflectance were also simulated, and are in reasonable agreement with the experimental results.
 We found that the onset of the plateau is a good indicator for the insulator-to-metal transition.
-We argued that bandgap closure is impossible in a fixed-volume DAC as temperature is increased, and discussed experiments to determine whether a change in optical parameters is due to bandgap closure or a transition to a metallic state.
+We discussed experiments to determine whether a change in optical parameters is due to bandgap closure or a transition to a metallic state.
 Possible further steps in this investigation could be to expand the simulation to two/three dimensions, to include a more accurate optical response in the transition regime, and to include better estimates of the thermal (boundary) conductivities of the various materials.
 The current simulation scheme, which makes use of the Fresnel equations for the pulse absorption, will be useful to analyse other high-pressure experiments with laser-pulse heated DACs.